John Plender wrote in yesterday's Financial Times, "Complacent investors face prospect of a Minsky moment."

 Buttonwood cites research by Research Affiliates, a fund-management group.

-"Cape Fear: Why CAPE Naysayers Are Wrong"), Rob Arnott Vitali Kalesnik Jim Masturzo, explain their thesis in in this video.
+You can hear the authors of the research ("Cape Fear: Why CAPE Naysayers Are Wrong"), Rob Arnott Vitali Kalesnik Jim Masturzo, explain their thesis in in this video.